Assisi: a complete guide through the birthplace of San Francesco

 Temple of Minerva, Assisi

-The Temple of Minerva dates back to the late 1st century BC and has all the characteristics of a typical Roman temple.
-It originally had a rectangular floor plan and was constructed on top of a high podium.
-It also has a clear front with Corinthian columns that form a portico and carry a triangular pediment.
+The Temple of Minerva dates back to the late 1st century BC and had all the typical features of a Roman temple.
+Still visible today, are the Corinthian columns that form the portico and support the triangular pediment above.

 Close-up of the Corinthian columns